yosh-matsuda/cpp-yyjson/README.md

     *   compile-time reflection of struct/class field name
     *   pre-defined STL casters
     *   user-defined casters in two ways
+    *   omission of an empty field and in-place assignment of a field
 *   Minimum overhead compared to yyjson
 *   Object lifetime safety